-Bloodborne Pathogens Training for Tattoo Artists: Ensuring Safety and Hygiene
+Bloodborne Pathogens Training for Tattoo Artists: Safety and Hygiene

 Bloodborne pathogens training is critical for tattoo artists due to the potential risks involved in their profession.
 Tattooing involves needles and body fluids, which exposes both the artist and the client to infectious diseases.
 Understanding and implementing proper safety protocols is essential to ensure a safe and hygienic environment for all parties involved.